Adamancia Vault

 What's a type?

-The type just pre-shapes the group for a job.
-Default blocks any websites (or apps) you list.
-The platform types — YouTube, TikTok, Reddit, Instagram, Discord and more — come with ready-made switches for that service.
-Custom is for your own logic.
+The type gives the group a helpful starting point.
+Default handles any sites or apps you list.
+YouTube, TikTok, Reddit, Instagram, Discord, and more start with choices that suit that service.
+Custom is for a boundary that is especially yours.

 You can add as many groups as you want and rename them later, so don't overthink the first pick.